-As you all might have noticed, the summer season in Japan is hard to endure.
+The summer season in Japan is hard to endure.
 For those who might not have experienced summer in Japan before, Japanese summers usually last from roughly the end of May to about the end of September.
 While May tends to be pleasantly sunny and warm, the rest of the summer is different.
 As most of Japan is located in the tropical to northern temperate climate zone, the weather is much hotter and more humid than most visitors to the area would expect.
 Before making the journey to Japan, especially in the summer, it is essential for you to prepare for weather that you might not have encountered before.
-Severe medical conditions may arise if you are not prepared, and no one wants to visit the hospital on vacation.
+Severe medical conditions, such as heatstroke, may arise if you are not prepared, and no one wants to visit the hospital on vacation or during their first summer living in Japan.

-In Japan, people usually get heat stroke in the beach or concert halls, where a large amount of population are gathered together during the hot summer season.
-A lot of incidents happened when people do not take sufficient water before they participate in activities.
-In Japan, there are a significant amount of individuals who are dead because of heat stroke.
-According to statistic, 1077 people have died because of heat stroke in 2013.
-Also, the number of death is increasing from 2014 to 2015 from 529 to 968.
-Therefore, it is critical for you to take care of yourself and not to get heatstroke.
-So, How exactly can you prevent heat stroke?
+In Japan, people usually get heatstroke at the beach or concert halls, where a large number of people are gathered together during the hot summer season.
+A lot of incidents happen when people do not drink sufficient water before they participate in activities.
+In Japan, there is a significant number of individuals who die because of heatstroke.
+According to this helpful page on heatstroke by NHK, more than 50,000 people in Japan are hospitalized due to heatstroke every year, and hundreds die due to the heat.
+Therefore, it is critical for you to take care of yourself and not get heatstroke.
+So how exactly can you prevent heat stroke?